 The Agriculture Innovation Center will help connect URI students, professors, and agricultural professionals and foster a climate of entrepreneurship.
 With the AIC lab space, students and professors can work to solve some of the industry’s biggest problems, such as developing a water soluble organic fertilizer and building automated machinery for greenhouse use.

 The project is currently in the process of securing all necessary permits from state and local authorities related to archaeology, transportation, alteration of terrain, wetland delineation, and air quality.
-Construction on the project is expected to begin in late 2022.
+Design of the project is expected to begin in mid 2022, with construction commencing in 2023.

 The Agriculture Innovation Center will help connect URI students, professors, and agricultural professionals to work on cutting edge challenges in agricultural technology.